President Trump Seems Determined To Continue The Permanent Campaign

 The campaign mode continues this weekend, with the president again rallying like it's 2016.
 He teased it at his news conference: "In fact, I'll be in Melbourne, Fla., 5 o'clock on Saturday, and I heard — just heard that the crowds are massive that want to be there."

 Perhaps the campaign goes on because the president sees it as good politics.
 It enables him to dominate the cable coverage, much as he did in 2015 and 2016.
-By doing so, in all likelihood, he will keep his supporters enthused and united.
+By doing so, in all likelihood, he will keep his supporters enthusiastic and united.
 This will pressure congressional Republicans to back his versions of the policies on which they differ.

 These would include the replacement for Obamacare, the future of Medicare, the size of the federal deficit, details of new trade and tax arrangements and the commitment to rebuilding U.S. infrastructure.

-Note: A previous version of this story misspelled Bret Baier's first name as Brett.